Aliases for PPP2R1B Gene

 GeneCards Summary for PPP2R1B Gene

-PPP2R1B (Protein Phosphatase 2, Regulatory Subunit A, Beta) is a Protein Coding gene.
-Diseases associated with PPP2R1B include lung cancer.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
+PPP2R1B (Protein Phosphatase 2 Scaffold Subunit Abeta) is a Protein Coding gene.
+Diseases associated with PPP2R1B include Lung Cancer and Colorectal Cancer.
+Among its related pathways are Beta-Adrenergic Signaling and Downstream signaling events of B Cell Receptor (BCR).
+Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is PPP2R1A.

 The PR65 subunit of protein phosphatase 2A serves as a scaffolding molecule to coordinate the assembly of the catalytic subunit and a variable regulatory B subunit.

 Protein Ser/Thr phosphatases are a group of enzymes that catalyze the removal of phosphate groups from serine and/or threonine residues by hydrolysis of phosphoric acid monoesters.
 They oppose the action of kinases and phosphorylases and are involved in signal transduction.